KevinAst/MyWeb/FireWithin/gitbook-plugin-my-plugin/README.md

     - '20131113' ...
 A Cornerstone sermon, ref: '20131113', with NO title (defaulted to: 'Teaching')
     - 'https://www.youtube.com/watch?v=otrqzITuSqE@@Oxford Mathematician Destroys Atheism'
       ... a self-contained URL link
+          NOTE: This can be used for any generic URL/Label (not really sermon specific)
   ```

 **Custom Tag**